Denotational semantics: Denotations of data types

 Lists of natural numbers, then, are of type nat list, while lists of strings are of string list.

 Some researchers have developed domain theoretic models of polymorphism.
 Other researchers have also modeled parametric polymorphism within constructive set theories.
-Details are found in the textbooks listed below.

 A recent research area has involved denotational semantics for object and class based programming languages.

 Denotational semantics for programs of restricted complexity

 Following the development of programming languages based on linear logic, denotational semantics have been given to languages for linear usage (see e.g. proof nets, coherence spaces) and also polynomial time complexity.

 Denotational semantics of sequentiality

 The problem of full abstraction for the sequential programming language PCF was, for a long time, a big open question in denotational semantics.
 The difficulty with PCF is that it is a very sequential language.
 For example, there is no way to define the parallel-or function in PCF.
 It is for this reason that the approach using domains, as introduced above, yields a denotational semantics that is not fully abstract.

 This open question was mostly resolved in the 1990s with the development of game semantics and also with techniques involving logical relations.
 For more details, see the page on PCF.